BritishAlgorithmicOlympiad/external-marking/README.md

 Accepting the Terms respects the latest terms & conditions release.

 There is only ever a single Terms PDF in this repository.
-If Terms are updated, the file is replaced.
+If Terms are updated, the file is replaced, but will be available in the commit history.